 The difference between a legal search and an illegal search often turns on the facts of the particular situation.
 The Fourth Amendment protects people; not things.
 Your degree of protection depends upon the reasonableness of your privacy expectation.

-If your civil rights were violated because of an unlawful search, you have the right to work with a lawyer and sue the police officer for money damages.
+If your civil rights were violated because of an unlawful search, you have the right to sue the police officer for money damages.